Hosting a teenage party

 Tips to help teenage parties run smoothly

-It can help to ask your child before the party whether she’s worried about anything in relation to the party.
-On the night, check in with her regularly to make sure everything’s going well.
+It can help to ask your child before the party whether they’re worried about anything in relation to the party.
+On the night, check in with them regularly to make sure everything’s going well.

 Other parents have also found the following tips helpful: